If your spouse had the affair, it makes sense that you would ask this question.

 But if you are married to someone who is not doing the right things, you do have a problem.

-You deserve a place to breathe, think clearly, and begin finding your strength again.
+That is a real problem.
+And you deserve support, tools, and a place to breathe, think clearly, and begin finding your strength again.

 Stop Trying to Change What You Cannot Control